tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “I wasn’t planning on doing so,” I whispered, heart pumping at the fact that a record label merely wanted me.
 “Why didn’t you just tell me that you work for a rival company?
 I’m surprised Mr Lewis hasn’t cottoned onto your game and kicked you out of here.”

-“He doesn’t notice,” Heath said, repeating his earlier line with a little more ice.
+“He doesn’t notice,” The man said, repeating his earlier line with a little more ice.
 “Let’s talk about the legality of the contract.
 Let’s talk about fame and its dangers.”

 “I know,” I said.
 “It corrupts the mind.
 Inflates the ego.”